expo/expo/docs/pages/build-reference/how-tos.md

 ## How to use git submodules

+If you are using default VCS workflow, the content of your working directory will be uploaded to EAS as it is, including the content of your submodules.
+If you are building on CI you will need to initialize them, otherwise empty directories will be uploaded.

+If you have `cli.requireCommit` set to `true` in `eas.json` you will need to initialize your submodules on EAS Build worker.
 First, create a [secret](/build-reference/variables/#using-secrets-in-environment-variables) with a base64 encoded private SSH key that has permission to access submodule repositories.
 Next, add an `eas-build-pre-install` npm hook to check out those submodules, for example:

 ```bash